-- c.
+c.
 Gang forms are to have a 3/8" or 1/2" steel cable run continuously between the two, outside stiff- backs of each individual form section.
 The cable will be attached to the stiff-backs in a manner that will prohibit the cable from sliding down or up the stiff-back.
 The cable will lap back over itself on both ends by a minimum of 18" three cable clamps will be evenly spaced on each overlap and torqued to the manufacturer's specifications.
-The cables should be attached while the forms are still on the ground. - d.
+The cables should be attached while the forms are still on the ground.

+d.
 Column forms are to have one of the following.
 The manufacture of modular forming systems will have a connection device that can be attached to the form itself.
-On job-built forms where angle iron clamps are used, a 3/8" or 1/2" cable will be attached to one of the vertical 2x6 framing members by drilling a hole through
+On job-built forms where angle iron clamps are used, a 3/8" or 1/2" cable will be attached to one of the vertical 2x6 framing members by drilling a hole through the plywood on the 2x6 vertical member.
+The cable is to be run through the drilled hole with the ends overlapping by a minimum of 18" with three cable clamps evenly spaced and torqued to the manufacturer's specifications.

-- the plywood on the 2x6 vertical member.
-The cable is to be run through the drilled hole with the ends overlapping by a minimum of 18" with three cable clamps evenly spaced and torqued to the manufacturer's specifications. - 12.
-Hoist/Loading Areas Guardrail systems or personal fall arrest systems will be used in hoist/loading areas when an employee may fall six (6) feet or more.
+- 12. Hoist/Loading Areas Guardrail systems or personal fall arrest systems will be used in hoist/ loading areas when an employee may fall six (6) feet or more.
 If guardrail systems must be removed for hoisting, employees are required to use personal fall arrest systems. - 13.
 Warning line systems are erected at least six (6) feet from the edge, except in areas where mechanical equipment is in use.
 When mechanical equipment is in use, warning line systems are erected at least six (6) feet from the parallel edge, and at least ten (10) feet from the perpendicular edge.

 - 14. All fall protection shall be inspected annually by a competent person and inspections documented. - 15.
-A fall protection plan must be developed in writing before activities requiring fall protection can be performed. - 16.
+All fall arrest systems shall be inspected before each use for wear, damage, deterioration, or any other defects by the user. - 16.
+Damaged or defective fall protection shall not be used and shall be taken out of service immediately. - 17.
+A fall protection plan must be developed in writing before activities requiring fall protection can be performed. - 18.
 A rescue plan shall be provided in writing for prompt rescue of employees in the event of a fall or shall assure the employees are able to rescue themselves.